kubowania/Predictive-Text-Search-Bar/README.md

 ## Visuals

 It was important for me to get the brand essence of Lyvly.
-To do so I inspected the website and chose the exact HOX colour codes and fonts to create my app.
+To do so I inspected the website and chose the exact HEX  and RGB colour codes and fonts to create my app.

 Thank you